Amaiyun/Capstone-Project/README.md

 1. Clone the repository to your local machine.
 2. Open the `main.html` file in a web browser to access the main application.
 3. Navigate through different sections, including Home, Scenarios, About, and Login, to explore the platform's features and offerings.

-## Progress
-This is were i'll be updating my progress on the project by the date and what I did.

-- 2024-02-28: Created a basic template for the webapp.
-It has some information in each section.
-And the login page works, but doesn't have any backend for storing information and credentials for users yet.
-You can log-in in with 'admin' and 'password' which will direct to a blank page.